sgmurphy/wordpress-plugins/tidio-live-chat/readme.txt

 = Can I integrate Tidio with 3rd party apps? =
 Yes.
 You can connect Tidio to popular eCommerce platforms, Google Analytics, marketing apps, or CRM systems.
 Check the [full list of available integrations](https://www.tidio.com/integrations/).
 You can also connect Tidio with 3,000+ external apps for free using Zapier.
-= Can I use Tidio in languages other than English? = Tidio offers four language versions; English, French, Spanish, Italian, and Portuguese.
+= Can I use Tidio in languages other than English? = Tidio offers six language versions: English, French, German, Spanish, Italian, and Portuguese.

 == Screenshots ==

+1. Solve up to 70% of customer problems with Lyro AI Chatbot.
-1. Talk to your website visitors in real-time.
-Add live chat to your WordPress website in less than 5 minutes.
+2. Talk to visitors in real-time with live chat.
+Decrease your response times with ticket filtering and prioritization.
-2. Customize the widget to match your brand identity.
-Use a chat widget that’s tailored to your website.
-3. Be there for your customers.
-Get instant notifications when visitors land on your website so you can answer their questions.
-4. Improve your response times.
-See what your visitors type before they hit “Send” so you can respond quickly.
-5. Build custom chat workflows.
-Use the drag-and-drop visual editor to create workflows without writing a line of code.
-6. Increase your conversions.
-Move leads through your sales funnels with 35+ adaptable chatbot templates.
+3. Proactively engage visitors and move leads through your funnels with automation.
-7. Stay on top of things even when you’re away.
-Use Tidio’s live chat mobile app to engage your visitors from wherever you are.
-8. Engage your visitors.
-Add Tidio to your WordPress website in less than 5 minutes.
+4. Connect Tidio to all your work tools and services.

 == Changelog ==

+= 6.0.19 =

+- Security update

+= 6.0.18 =

+- Remove Lyro banner

 = 6.0.17 =